makam2901/job-search/README.md

 25. He then clicks the `Emails` sub-tab and sees the email to Jane Doe has been logged automatically.
 Its status is `Sent`.
 26. A week later, Jane replies to schedule an interview!
 Alex returns to the tracker, updates the application status to `Interviewing`, and the email status to `Replied`.

-### 2.5 Performance Overview (`Dashboard` Tab)
+### 2.6 Performance Overview (`Dashboard` Tab)

 Visual analytics to understand your job search progress.

-- <u>**KPI Cards**</u>: At-a-glance metrics for total applications, interviews, pending applications, and rejections.
+- <u>**KPI Cards**</u>: At-a-glance metrics for total applications, applied applications, pending applications, and rejections.
 - <u>**Charts**</u>:
-    - <u>*Application Funnel*</u>: A doughnut chart showing the distribution of your applications by status.
+    - <u>*Application Funnel*</u>: A doughnut chart showing the distribution of your applications by status, with each status having a distinct color and visible legend.
-    - <u>*Applications Over Time*</u>: A bar chart showing how many applications you've sent out each week.
+    - <u>*Applied Over Time*</u>: A bar chart showing how many applications you've applied to each week (tracks only "Applied" status applications).
-    - <u>*Email Status*</u>: A doughnut chart showing the status of your tracked emails (Sent, Replied, etc.).
+    - <u>*Email Status*</u>: A doughnut chart showing the status of your tracked emails (Sent, Replied, Ghosted, Follow-up 1, Follow-up 2) with distinct colors and visible legend.

 #### <u>User Journey Example (Dashboard Tab)</u>:

 27. At the end of the week, Alex wants to see a summary of his efforts.
 He goes to the Dashboard tab.
-28. He glances at the KPI cards and sees his `Total Applications` count has increased, and more importantly, the `Interviewing` count is now at 1.
+28. He glances at the KPI cards and sees his `Total Applications` count has increased, and more importantly, the `Applied` count is now at 3.
-29. He looks at the `Application Funnel` chart, which visually confirms that one of his applications has moved into the interview stage, motivating him for the week ahead.
+29. He looks at the `Application Funnel` chart, which shows a clear visual distribution of his applications by status, with each status having its own distinct color and a helpful legend.
+30. The `Applied Over Time` chart shows his weekly application activity, helping him track his momentum and consistency.
+31. The `Email Status` chart displays the current state of his outreach efforts, showing how many emails are sent, replied to, or need follow-up.

 ## 3. Setup Instructions
 To run ApplySmart locally, you will need Docker Desktop installed and running on your machine.